Frequently Asked Questions

 What do I write on my answer booklet?

 Write your 9 digit student ID number and desk number on the front of all answer scripts or supplementary booklets/sheets, including graph paper.
-Do not write your name.
 Your student ID number can be found on your ID card.

 Your ID card must be displayed on your desk at all times during the examination so that the invigilator can record your attendance.